Through-the-Wall Nonlinear SAR Imaging: Acknowledgment

 \begin{IEEEbiography} [{ }]{Vo A. Khoa} received the B.Sc. degree (honor) in mathematics and computer Science from Ho Chi Minh City University of Science, Vietnam, in 2014.
 In 2018, he obtained the Ph.D. degree (cum laude) in mathematics from a joint international program between the International School for Advanced Studies (SISSA) and the Gran Sasso Science Institute in Italy.
 Since 2019, Dr. Khoa has served as a postdoctoral scholar at University of North Carolina at Charlotte, NC, USA.
 Between 2018 and 2019, he was a short-term postdoc at University of Goettingen, Germany, and then won a postdoctoral fellowship, hosted by Hasselt University, Belgium, from the Research Foundation - Flanders.
 His current research is specialized in inverse and ill-posed problems for partial differential equations, solving identification problems in physics and biology.
 Dr. Khoa is an active member of the inverse and ill-posed community.
 In 2017, he was among fifteen outstanding reviewers of the prestigious journal Inverse Problems.
-Since 2019, he has been assigned to volunteering as a reviewer for Mathematical Reviews of American Mathematical Society. \end{IEEEbiography}
+Since 2019, he has been assigned to volunteering as a reviewer for Mathematical Reviews of American Mathematical Society. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Anders J. Sullivan} received the B.S. and M.S. degrees in aerospace engineering from the Georgia Institute of Technology, Atlanta, and the Ph.D. degree from Polytechnic University, Brooklyn, NY, with a specialty in electromagnetics.
+He began his career with the U.S. Air Force Research Laboratory, Eglin Air Force Base, FL.
+Following this, he was a Postdoctoral Research Associate with the Electrical and Computer Engineering Department, Duke University, Durham, NC.
+He is currently a branch chief at the Army Research Laboratory in Adelphi, MD.
+His main research interests include computational electromagnetics and signal processing associated with concealed target detection radar applications. \end{IEEEbiography}